A new hospital for Hillingdon

 Our designs respond to government net zero carbon targets to create a building that is fully sustainable.
 We will use sustainable and green sources of energy, ensure the building is energy efficient and include other appropriate methods such as solar panels.
 As part of the wider project, there will be woodland and green spaces around the hospital.

 The new mobility hub is designed to help meet sustainability targets by encouraging for environmentally friendly methods of travel.
 This includes providing a home for our own vehicle fleet, which aims to be fully electric in the future as part of our drive toward Net Zero Carbon.
-The redevelopments will also deliver a network of dedicated footpaths, cycle paths and onward connections around the hospital and provide 250 long-stay cycle parking spaces and 40 short-stay cycle parking spaces.
+The redevelopment will also deliver a network of dedicated footpaths, cycle paths and onward connections around the hospital and provide over 300 long-stay cycle parking spaces and over 50 short-stay cycle parking spaces.

 During construction, we will have a 24/7 point of contact, displayed around the construction site, to ensure that residents and patients can get in touch with any queries relating to the works.